Updated: Nov 18, 2022

-The past two years proved unprecedented in so many ways for small businesses.
-Just when many of us thought a return to “normal”would appear, the Delta variant thrust the country back into confusion about a return to the office, balancing the pros and cons of working-from-home, childcare and a host of technology solutions that were implemented over the last 18 months to keep business operations running.
-As we approach the fourth quarter of 2021, there is still little clarity about what 2022 holds and the lasting changes that will come from the pandemic.
+The past few years proved unprecedented in so many ways for small businesses.
+Just when many of us thought a return to “normal”would appear, COVID variants thrust the country back into confusion about a return to the office, balancing the pros and cons of working-from-home, childcare and a host of technology solutions that were implemented over the last 18 months to keep business operations running.
+As we navigate the fourth quarter of 2022, there is still little clarity about what 2023 holds and the lasting changes that will come from the world events.
 Some things are certain however, business must continue, earning money is always a necessity and competition is never far away.
 As the saying goes, “It is not the most intellectual of the species that survives; it is not the strongest that survives; but the species that survives is the one that is able best to adapt and adjust to the changing environment in which it finds itself”.
 No matter what the future holds, the businesses that adapt to the changing landscape will succeed and those that do not will surely suffer and maybe fail.

 If you build it, they will come.

 From a technology perspective, the last quarter of the year is usually the most practical time for many small businesses to evaluate the four corners of their technology investment.
 Even if Q4 is the busy season, there is a time in the year that works, and every small business should dedicate that time to examination of their technology foundation.
 1. Cybersecurity 2.
 Employee Productivity 3.
 Disaster Recovery & Business Continuity 4.
 The Customer / Client Experience